Brand New Postpones Tour After Mystery Apology For Sexual Misconduct Posted By Lead Singer

 — TheWrap (@TheWrap) November 13, 2017

-While Lacey issued an apology on Saturday for past bad behavior he didn’t offer any details about allegations that the accusers were under the age of consent, writes Page Six.
+While Lacey issued an apology on Saturday for past bad behavior, he didn’t offer any details about allegations that the accusers were under the age of consent, writes Page Six.
 Lacey wrote a lengthy post on the band’s Facebook page that still left an air of mystery around what he did.
-The statement included:

 “Early on in my life, I developed a dependent and addictive relationship with sex.
 I was scared of it, ashamed, and unwilling or unable to admit it, and so it grew into a consistent and terrible problem.
 Years ago, after admitting my habits and cheating to my then-soon-to-be wife, I began to approach my problem in a serious way.
 I entered professional treatment, both in group therapy and individual counseling, and revealed the realities of what a terrible place I had gotten to in my life, and what a terrible impact my actions had on people.”

 Lacey, who is married today to Andrea King, had even more to say.
-His long post continued:

 “I am sorry for how I have hurt people, mistreated them, lied, and cheated.
 I am sorry for ignoring the way in which my position, status, and power as a member of a band affected the way people viewed me or their approach to their interactions with me.”
 He continued.
 “And I am sorry for how often I have not afforded women the respect, support, or honesty that they deserved, and which is their right.
 I believe in the equality and autonomy of all, but in my life I have been more of a detriment to these ideals than an advocate.”